 About this Blog

 I have a lot of questions about how where we live affects how we live.
 Are suburbs really the opposite of healthy human community?
-What sort of culture and landscape exists there, even in a suburb like mine, which was built by housing and commercial developers on the cornfields of northern Illinois?
+What sort of culture and landscape exists in suburbs, even in a suburb like Bolingbrook, which was built by housing and commercial developers on corn and soybean fields?

 Living in community has been a spiritual practice in the Christian tradition since the very beginning (see Acts 2).
 It’s taken many forms since: monastic communities, the Amish way of life, Catholic Worker houses, hippie communes, and in the past ten years, in what has come to be called the New Monastic movement.